Chapter 2 : So... I'm Engaged?

 “Are you Elle?”
 Victoire’s daughter tugged on my dress to get my attention.

 “Yeah, what’s your name?”
 I knelt down so I was on her level.

 “That’s a lovely name, how old are you?”
 I asked, ignoring the weird looks I was getting from Victoire and Teddy.

 “Wow!
-I have a nephew that’s 6 years old too.
+I have a nephew that’s six years old too.
 He’s called Ruari.”
-I explained before she grabbed my hand pulled my off to the bottom of the garden, “Where are we going?”
+I explained before she grabbed my hand pulled my off to the bottom of the garden suddenly, “Where are we going?”

 “I found something and I wanna show you!” she said, still dragging me along.

 “Ooh, what is it?
 I love finding things!”
 I put on the voice I use to talk to Ruari.